zachgordon25/gitmd/README.md

 1. Click on the `Clone or download` button.

-1. Copy the link (this is the direct link that is created by Github to your repo).
+1. Copy the link (this is the direct link that is created by GitHub to your repo).

    ![clone and download](https://i.imgur.com/eQAy4O3.png)

-1. Open your terminal - it's time to make a local copy of this Github repo!
+1. Open your terminal - it's time to make a local copy of this GitHub repo!

 1. In your terminal, navigate to the folder where you would like to keep the folder for this repo.
 Let's use that `github_practice` folder we created on our desktop